 - Graphic designers

-After a successful selection of external or in-house developers, your next step is to analyze the budget and set up the requirement for the future product.
+After a successful selection of external or in-house developers, your next step is to analyze the budget and set up the requirements for the future product.

 Next, you should record the software’s needs and mandatory features.
 These should revolve around your business needs.
 For example, sometimes a system doesn’t need to be developed from scratch – integration of some innovative features will be enough to solve potential problems or provide additional value to your customers.
 Anyway, the task of your developers is to help you decide how to get the best result with optimal costs.

-Once you’ve decided on the features your software should include, it’s time to think about the technologies it will be built on.
-Choosing the optimal tech stack requires careful analysis and understanding of how your product will be distributed.
-The basic tech stack we use for creating medical software consists of MySQL for storage, Angular, React, and Vue for the front end, and Ruby on Rails for the back end.
+The basic tech stack our team used for creating medical software consisted of MySQL for storage, Angular, React, and Vue for the front end, and Ruby on Rails for the back end.